datlin-org/sigzag/README.md

-# SigZag
+# Sigzag

-Sigzag is a small utility for signing digital assets and generating manifests.
+Sigzag (*work in progress*) is a small utility for signing digital assets and generating manifests.

 - Cryptographically sign content
 - Generate a manifest